Achieve a certificate & prize at annual award event

 Continued poor attendance and/or unauthorised absences.

-Referral to ACE which usually leads to a formal pre legal meeting.
+Referral to Warwickshire Attendance Service (WAS) which usually leads to a formal pre legal meeting.

-The Attendance, Compliance, Enforcement (ACE) Service has the lead role in ensuring that the legislation in relation to a child’s school attendance is being followed.
+The Warwickshire Attendance Service (WAS) has the lead role in ensuring that the legislation in relation to a child’s school attendance is being followed.

 Ensuring Children’s Rights to an Education